You are listening to the Sean Hannity Radio Show Podcast.

 She went very angry.

-Now let's play it, and then we'll show the video tonight on Hannity.
+Play it and then we'll show the video tonight on Hannity.

 Let's hit it.

-I was gonna answer that.
+I was going to answer that.

-Just please go straight to the answer.
+Just please go straight to the message.

-Mr. Chairman, I thought when you read the rules, you acknowledged that I shouldn't be interrupted, and that I would have reclaiming my time.
+Mr. Chairman, I thought when you read the rules, you acknowledged that I shouldn't be interrupted and that I would have reclaiming my time.

-What he failed to tell you was when you're on my time, I can reclaim it.
+What he failed to tell you was: when you're on my time, I can reclaim it.

-I sa he left that out, so I'm reclaiming my time.
+He left that out, so I'm reclaiming my time.

-Please, will you respond to the question of why I did not get a response, me and my colleagues to the May 23rd letter.
+Please, will you respond to the question of why I did not get a response, me and my colleagues, to the May 23rd letter?

 Just tell me.